 DJ NG’s song “Tell Me”, which she featured on as Baby Katy, was released on a white label and later signed to Ministry of Sound.
 Katy B has collaborated with Geeneus to cover the Kevin Saunderson produced “Good Life” and the track “As I”.
-She also provides vocals on the track “Hold Me” for The Count and Sinden’s upcoming debut album Mega Mega Mega and features …
+She also provides vocals on the track “Hold Me” for The Count and Sinden’s upcoming debut album Mega Mega Mega …

 Pop-Culture | Posted by Brian C on 08/15/2010